-Myths Surrounding Medication Assisted Treatment (MAT) For Opioid Addiction
+Myths Surrounding Medication for Addiction Treatment (MAT) For Opioid Addiction

 Despite the ongoing evidence that medication assisted treatment is an effective method in treating opioid addiction, there are still stigmas and myths from policymakers and the public surrounding the treatment.
-People struggling with opioid addiction may not know medication -assisted treatment is available to them, they may feel shamed by their addiction, or they may be given false information about what medication-assisted treatment actually does.
-These harmful myths and stigmas surrounding medication-assisted treatment can be detrimental and hinder life-saving efforts.
+People struggling with opioid addiction may not know medication for addiction treatment is available to them, they may feel shamed by their addiction, or they may be given false information about what medication-assisted treatment actually does.
+These harmful myths and stigmas surrounding medication for addiction treatment can be detrimental and hinder life-saving efforts.
 Stopping the stigma surrounding medication-assisted treatment and educating the public is a key step in providing treatment and combating the opioid epidemic.

 Myth: MAT Just Trades One Addiction for Another